jarstingstall/jarstingstall.github.io/_posts/2015-05-17-getting-started-with-webpack-part-one.md

 $ webpack
 ```

-Nothing too exciting yet, but Webpack should have created a file at **public/bundle.js**.
-If you load **public/index.html** in a browser you should see "Hello Webpack!".
+Nothing too exciting yet, but you should have a bundled file at **public/bundle.js**.
+If you load **public/index.html** in a browser you should see "Hello Webpack!" in the console.

 ## CommonJS Module Loading